TASagent/TASagent.github.io/twitchBotFeatures/modFeatures.md

 * `!replay` - Replay the last notification event
 * `!replay <id>` - Replay notification with the indicated id
+* `!skip` - Kills the audio for the current TTS or sound effect.

 ## User Permissions